Jessica Pimentel: Acting career

 After a series of bit parts, Pimentel played the role of Angelique Domenguez in the 2008 film Pride and Glory.
 In 2014, she was cast as Floyd in four episodes of Person of Interest.

 Pimentel's breakout role came in 2013, when she was cast as Maria Ruiz on the Netflix comedy-drama Orange Is the New Black.
 Pimentel was credited as a guest star for the first four seasons, before finally being made a part of the regular cast for Season 5.

 Music career

 Pimentel began playing music at the age of two and trained as classical violinist and concert master who has played at Carnegie hall.
-In her teens she began learning the guitar, big guitar, electric bass, percussion and keyboards and joined several New York Hardcore bands.
+In her teens she began learning the guitar, electric bass, percussion and keyboards and joined several New York Hardcore bands.
 She was the bassist for New York heavy metal and hardcore band Desolate from 2010 to 2014.

 Since 2010, Pimentel has been the lead vocalist and a recording guitarist for the New York-based death metal band Alekhine's Gun.
 Pimentel has also recorded several songs with the band Black Heart Sutra, and sings in the Los Angeles and Tijuana-based metal band Brujeria, performing under the name La Bruja Encabronada.